dbgate/dbgate.github.io/about.md

 - Complete free and open source, no paid enterprise editions
 - Simple, but powerful.
 One toolbar, no milions of icons without description.
 Heavy use of context menu
-- Should runs everywhere - Windows, Linux, Mac, web browser, maybe also mobile web in future
+- Runs everywhere - Windows, Linux, Mac, web browser, maybe also mobile web in future
 - Stable and robust.
 Critical error in one database driver must not influence stability of the app
 - Prepared for big databases - never load full table or query result into memory, use streams everywhere
 - Scriptable, using dbgate [nodejs packages](https://www.npmjs.com/package/dbgate-api)